-If we run cargo doc --open, we’ll see these comments displayed on the front page of the documentation for my_crate above the list of public items in the crate, as shown in Figure 14-4:
+When we run cargo doc --open, these comments will display on the front page of the documentation for my_crate above the list of public items in the crate, as shown in Figure 14-2:

+AU: add image

-Figure 14-4: Rendered documentation for my_crate including the comment describing the crate as a whole
+Figure 14-2: Rendered documentation for my_crate including the comment describing the crate as a whole

 Documentation comments within items are useful for describing crates and modules especially.
-Use them to talk about the purpose of the container overall to help users of your crate understand your organization.
+Use them to explain the purpose of the container overall to help your crate users understand your organization.

 Exporting a Convenient Public API with pub use

-In Chapter 7, we covered how to organize our code into modules with the mod keyword, how to make items public with the pub keyword, and how to bring items into a scope with the use keyword.
-The structure that makes sense to you while you’re developing a crate may not be very convenient for your users, however.
-You may wish to organize your structs in a hierarchy containing multiple levels, but people that want to use a type you’ve defined deep in the hierarchy might have trouble finding out that those types exist.
-They might also be annoyed at having to type use my_crate::some_module::another_module::UsefulType; rather than use my_crate::UsefulType;.
+In Chapter 7, we covered how to organize our code into modules using the mod keyword, how to make items public using the pub keyword, and how to bring items into a scope with the use keyword.
+However, the structure that makes sense to you while you’re developing a crate might not be very convenient for your users.
+You might want to organize your structs in a hierarchy containing multiple levels, but people who want to use a type you’ve defined deep in the hierarchy might have trouble finding out that those types exist.
+They might also be annoyed at having to enter use my_crate::some_module::another_module::UsefulType; rather than use my_crate::UsefulType;.

+prod: xref OK

 The structure of your public API is a major consideration when publishing a crate.
-People who use your crate are less familiar with the structure than you are, and might have trouble finding the pieces they want to use if the module hierarchy is large.
+People who use your crate are less familiar with the structure than you are and might have difficulty finding the pieces they want to use if your crate has a large module hierarchy.

-The good news is that, if the structure isn’t convenient for others to use from another library, you don’t have to rearrange your internal organization: you can choose to re-export items to make a public structure that’s different to your private structure, using pub use.
-Re-exporting takes a public item in one location and makes it public in another location as if it was defined in the other location instead.
+The good news is that if the structure isn’t convenient for others to use from another library, you don’t have to rearrange your internal organization: instead, you can re-export items to make a public structure that’s different than your private structure by using pub use.
+Re-exporting takes a public item in one location and makes it public in another location, as if it was defined in the other location instead.

 For example, say we made a library named art for modeling artistic concepts.
-Within this library is a kinds module containing two enums named PrimaryColor and SecondaryColor and a utils module containing a function named mix as shown in Listing 14-5:
+Within this library are two modules: a kinds module containing two enums named PrimaryColor and SecondaryColor, and a utils module containing a function named mix, as shown in Listing 14-3:

-Filename: src/lib.rs
+src/lib.rs

 //! # Art